-Pentax 645Z versus Fujifilm GFX 50S
+Pentax 645Z vs Fujifilm GFX 50S

-The Pentax 645Z and the Fujifilm GFX 50S are two professional cameras that were revealed to the public, respectively, in April 2014 and September 2016.
-The 645Z is a DSLR, while the GFX is a mirrorless interchangeable lens camera.
+The Pentax 645Z and the Fujifilm GFX 50S are two professional cameras that were officially introduced, respectively, in April 2014 and September 2016.
+The 645Z is a DSLR, while the GFX 50S is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a medium format sensor.
 Both cameras offer a resolution of 51.1 megapixels.